CamJohnson26/tech-processes/data/projects/new-fullstack-app.md

 * Create a new schema
 * Go through `new-python-api.md`
 * Create a new frontend
+* Connect frontend to api
+* Add auth to frontend
 * Add auth to backend
-* Add auth to frontend
+* Add database to backend